GAIA-UNIL/G2S/README.md

 ## Run the server

-:warning: The utilization of the server generate logs- and data-files, in subfolder `build/build-*/logs` and `build/build-*/data` that are originally saved for debug purpose, and are currently automatically removed only at the launch of the server.
-If the server is used during a long period without interruption, it needs to be managed manually by the user or with a cron task.
+:warning: The utilization of the server generate logs- and data-files, in subfolder `build/build-*/logs` and `build/build-*/data` that are originally saved for debug purpose, and are currently automatically removed only at the launch of the server or after one day.
+This parameterization can be changed with `-kod` and `-age`

 #### Ubuntu / macOS
 Run `./server` in `build/c++-build` or `build/intel-build`, respectively for the standard or Intel version